AustinReese/UsedVehicleSearch/README.md

 ## Blocked

 * Pivot to multiprocessing to allow for many requests to be made at once, speeding up the scraper exponentially (I am worried about Craigslist blocking my EC2 IP)

-## Issues

-* RDS (postgres) and EC2 both currently sit on a free AWS educate account, eventually the free credits will run out and the application will cease to function.
-This is not good, I am unsure how I will proceed once this occurs

 ## Completed Tasks